IBRice101/IBRice101.github.io/Uni/index.md

 - Grade: A
 - Description: Introduction to the standard data structures and algorithms that form the core of algorithmic thought in computer science that familiarises students with the idea of reasoning about the behaviour and performance of a computer programme.
-- Coursework: Comparing the speed of two algorithms that perform the same task - I compared the Boyer-Moore and Rabin-Karp string searching algorithms - Coursework code can be found [here](https://github.com/IBRice101/CMP201Coursework) and presentation can be found [here](media/CMP201PresentationFINAL.pdf)
+- Coursework: Comparing the speed of two algorithms that perform the same task - I compared the Boyer-Moore and Rabin-Karp string searching algorithms - Coursework code can be found [here](https://github.com/IBRice101/CMP201Coursework) and presentation can be downloaded [here](media/CMP201PresentationFINAL.pdf)

 ---